Abhijeet709/Sudoku-Solver/README.md

 1. def isSafe() -
   >It takes matrix,a number,x and y coordinate of an empty postion as an arguments.
-  >It decides whether the digit in question satisfy all the codition or not, if it does then it is placed in the matrix at a given position.
+  >It decides whether the digit in question satisfy all the condition or not, if it does then it is placed in the matrix at a given position.
   >Return true if all conditions are met else will return false.

 2. def getPos() -